 This is where proper legal counsel can help you to reach your investment goals and avoid the legal pitfalls.
 It is possible to own one property and then own the replacement property with another investor, for so long as title is properly held with a well drafted co-ownership agreement.
 A property owner can sell two smaller investment properties and replace them with a larger property.
 The real estate holding company exchanger can even change their ownership interests, for so long as it is done thoughtfully with the counsel of your tax professional and attorney.
 It is also possible to do a Reverse 1031 Exchange where the replacement property is purchased prior to the sale of the original property.
 The possibilities are endless.

 If your concerns include estate succession, under the current tax law, a property owner can do endless 1031 exchanges, continually deferring their capital tax liability.
 Depending on how the property is owned, upon the property owner’s death, the beneficiaries of their estate will obtain a step-up basis for the real property to the date of death value and the inherited capital gain tax liability will be eliminated.

 These types of 1031 exchanges require careful planning to avoid losing the 1031 status, and it is imperative that proper counsel is obtained to ensure this.
 If you are contemplating selling your investment real property, call the experienced real estate counsel at SDG law to discuss your options.

 About SDG Law

-Stenger, Roberts, Davis & Diamond, LLP (SDG Law) is one of the largest law firms in the Mid-Hudson Valley.
+Stenger, Diamond & Glass LLP (SDG Law) is one of the largest law firms in the Mid-Hudson Valley.
 With offices in Wappingers Falls and Poughkeepsie, we have the available resources to handle any category of legal needs.
 Above all, we will take the time to listen to your problems individually.
 Contact us today.